Arnthorny/SevenSeg/README.md

 2. Drop `Sevenseg.h` and `Sevenseg.cpp` into that folder.
 3. Restart your Arduino IDE.

+OR
-ORnl1.
-Download this repository as a zip folder.b2.
-From the Arduino IDE, select `Include Library` and select the downloaded zip folder.
+1. Download this repository as a zip folder.
+2. From the Arduino IDE, select `Include Library` and select the downloaded zip folder.

 ## Segment Mapping